ernestns/dailydocs.dev/docs/product-spec.md

 - Reading history
 - Read status
 - Comments
-- Documentation source discovery
-- Protected admin pipeline UI
 - Page deactivation
 - Topic and page metadata editing
 - User feedback on pending submissions and active readings
 - Moderation
 - Optional AI summaries, quizzes, difficulty estimation, or tagging

-AI is never required for the core experience.
+AI-generated reading summaries, quizzes, and tagging are not required for the core reading experience.

 ## Success Metrics